Navigation: Program use > Configuration > Modules >

-To extend program functionality we implemented plug-ins modules.
-Module structure lets reduce your program size and purchase costs (you pay only functionality, which you need), to low down program distributive download time, your computer processor load and reduce disk space.
+To extend program functionality, we implemented plugin modules.
+The module structure lets you to reduce your program size and purchase costs (you pay only functionality, which you need).

-You can easily install a new module. usually, you should start the installation file and click the "Next" button for few times.
-The installation wizard will detect a place of your Log Monitor & Export software and place a plug-in module and all distributive files to the "Plugins" folder, which is in the program folder (by default X:\\Program Files\Log Monitor & Export\Plugins).
+You can easily install a new module.
+Usually, you should start the installation file and click the "Next" button for a few times.
+The installation wizard will detect a place of your Log Monitor & Export software and place a plugin module and all distributive files to the "Plugins" folder, which is in the program folder (by default X:\\Program Files\Log Monitor & Export\Plugins).

 After the program restart, a module will be loaded and initialized.
 If the module is supported by our software, the module name will appear in the modules list.
 Most modules require additional settings.
 If you want to configure the plugin module, click the "Setup" button near it.
 If you selected the module and the "Setup" button is not active, then the module doesn't have additional settings and can work without additional settings.
 Please, read a user's manual of the corresponding plugin for additional information.